akiomiyao/ped/README.md

 ```

 ## Setup of Docker
-In the case of docker, zombie processes due to execution of sub process will be incleased.
+In the case of docker, zombie processes due to execution of sub process will be increased.
 When the ped analysis is finished, zombie processes will be removed.
 On the run of docker container, the --init option is effective to kill zombie processes.
 But premature termination of sort command is observed with --init options.